 Some sellers offer their goods next to the monuments, for example beside the pyramids of Giza, Saqqara and Dahshur.
 They stop tourists offering them their Egyptian pyramid souvenirs and gifts.

-There is no rush to shop as soon as you arrive, there are many opportunities to purchase the Egyptian souvenirs that you would like during your stay.
+During our longer tours (e.g., our 10-day tour of Egypt) we recommend taking some time to explore the local markets and wait a few days before purchasing Egytpian souvenirs.
 We advise you to wait a few days as you will then get to know and understand the pricing, the products have no prices, this is bartered (negotiated) with the seller.

 Also note that in some hotels and on the ship there will be shops available that offer more elegant products, where you can buy more luxury goods.
 The best shopping location is the Khan El Khalili Bazaar in Cairo, with its fascinating medieval atmosphere, you are able to buy almost anything.